Course description

 The seminar is based on weekly readings.
 Students have to prepare the reading for each session and bring the texts to the classroom (printed or in electronic version) for collaborative exercises and common discussion.

 The course is open to students from all disciplines and does not require preliminary knowledge about the topic.
-However, students are required to prepare at least one text per week.
-In addition to regular attendance and active participation (1), each student has to give an oral presentation of 15 minutes in class based on reading and own research (2) and to write a final paper of 12-15 pages, including bibliographical references and notes (3).
+However, students are required to prepare one text per week.
+In addition to regular attendance and active participation (1), each student has to give an oral presentation of 15 minutes in class based on a text from the bibliography (2), has to write an essay of 3-5 pages connected to a “research walk” in Venice (3) and to write a final paper of 12-15 pages, including bibliographical references and notes (4).
 The topic of the paper is chosen in agreement with the professor.

 Grade distribution